 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-With e-invoice concept being introduced on 1St October, 2020 and 2nd phase to be implemented on 1st January, 2021 for 100 crores and above businesses, how does e-invoice system work is the question of the hour.
-In simple words, e-invoicing is a system through which business to business (B2B) transactions are authenticated electronically by the IRP portal for further use on the common GSTN portal.
+In simple words, e-invoicing is a system through which business-to-business (B2B) transactions are authenticated electronically by the IRP portal for further use on the common GSTN portal.